peabodyAdmin/graphiti/notes/edge-primacy/phase1-foundation.md

 # Phase 1: 00-foundation.md Updates

 ## Context
+- This is phase 1 of multistep process to convert _most_ of the property ids with edge-based construction.
 - Replace property-based pointers with graph edges in `00-foundation.md`.
 - Dual-write during migration (properties + edges).
 - Documentation update only.

+## Guiding Principles

+1. **Edge-primacy**: Replace property pointers (`*Id` fields) with graph edges.
+Properties point to nothing; edges connect things.

+2. **Deprecate, don't delete**: Mark replaced properties as deprecated with their edge replacement noted.
+Removal happens later.

+3. **group_id is untouchable**: Graphiti uses `group_id` for Episode/Entity scoping.
+It remains a property.
+No edge.
+No discussion.

+4. **WorkingMemory is computed**: No edges.
+Built at runtime via traversal.

+5. **19 edges, no more**: The reference table is authoritative.
+Don't invent edges.

 ## Edge Type Reference
 | Edge Type | From → To | Properties | Replaces |